jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     NameError: name 'list_comprehensions' is not defined

-* I will add it to the list of exceptions encountered
+* I add it to the list of exceptions encountered

   .. code-block:: python